Masdar City, Abu Dhabi

 “A fundamental issue with development is that often we’re just focused on building just an office, or housing, or commercial spaces, and we do it all separately.”

-The awards, initiated by Paul Keating’s Urban Design Task Force, recognise contemporary Australian urban design of the highest quality and encourage best practice.
+The awards, initiated by former prime minister Paul Keating’s Urban Design Task Force, recognise contemporary Australian urban design of the highest quality and encourage best practice.